UCL STEaPP Module Development

 Video and media production work at UCL STEaPP - filming content for the STEP0024 Science Communication module, including weekly introductions and expert interview series

-5b.
-What Was Built: Communicating Science for Policy
+Communicating Science for Policy

-Topics and content areas developed
+Topics developed

 • Communicating contested science - misinformation, mistrust and complexity